ndronos/c-nomorph/Klemens.md

 Also, those of you who are trying to compile code on a Windows box that you wrote elsewhere will find this to be the most natural route.

+As far as I can tell, the world of things with filesystems divides into two slightly overlapping classes:

+  - POSIX-compliant systems
+  - The Windows family of operating systems

 (Klemens, 2015) pp. 4-
 ```